Conference Program

 LGNSW Chief Executive David Reynolds thanks Minister for Local Government and explains voting on motions procedure and housekeeping

-9.45am to 10am: Opening of the Federal and State Conferences, adoption of standing orders, business sessions and consideration of motions and conference business.
+Opening of the Federal and State conferences, adoption of standing orders, business sessions and consideration of motions and conference business.

 From about 10.15am: Start of consideration of motions and conference business